(tinctura Turnera diffusa)

 from AMAZON HERBS®

 Damiana is a small tropical shrub, indigenous to South and Central America.
 The leaves are used for medicinal purposes.

-The leaf infusion (medicinal tea) has been used as a traditional remedy in diseases related to the gastrointestinal and respiratory systems, reproductive organs, Parkinson's disease, PMS, inflammation of the prostate and for the treatment of gonorrhea in Latin American societies.
+The leaf infusion (medicinal tea) is used as a traditional remedy in diseases related to the gastrointestinal and respiratory systems, reproductive organs, Parkinson's disease, PMS, inflammation of the prostate and as a remedy for gonorrhea in Latin American societies.

 Damiana is approved for food use by the United States Food and Drug Administration (FDA).